ragtam/yt-player-angular/projects/yt-player-angular/README.md

 This package is an Angular wrapper for [yt-player](https://www.npmjs.com/package/yt-player), YouTube Player API.

-Versions aligned with yt-player package:
-- yt-player-angular@3.4.* works with yt-player@3.4.*

 Release notes:
 - several streams of YtPlayerService combined into one;
 - output property StateChange added to selector